khant-min/khant-min/README.md

 - 🌱 I’m currently learning **Next.js**

-- 🤝 I'm looking for help with CSS animations to contribute in my projects
+- 🤝 I'm looking for help with animations to contribute in my projects

+- 🔭 I'm looking for work as a junior developer

 - 💬 Ask me about **React, Node.js**